About Kite Fishing

 When it comes to brands, in my store you will find the Daiwa Tanacom 1000, Kristal 601-M, Banax Kaigen 1000, Kristal XL 605 DM, and the Kristal XL 610 DM LW.
 Both the 605 & 610 are special order reels, if interested, give me a call.
 The suffix DM means that they are programmable (D) reels with manual handles (M), and the LW means that it has a level wind.
 So which is best?
 Here is a blurb about each one:

 Daiwa Tanacom 1000: My favorite of all the reels.
 The Daiwa features Auto Stop, level wind, variable speed, and a manual handle.
 This is a very reliable reel for kite fishing exclusively.
 When it comes to price, no one beats Daiwa.
-There are no negatives to this reel, it's all good!
+When used for kite fishing there are no negatives to this reel, it's all good!

 Kristal XL 601-M: A great option.
 The Kristal reels are the most powerful electric reels you can buy.
 Many anglers and charter captains who routinely fish in heavy wind days prefer Kristal because of this reason.
 The 601 M is both a manual and electric reel, however, it is not programmable, nor does it have a level wind.
 The 601 was the industry standard for many years, but the digital age caught up with us.
 When it comes to price, the 601-M is comparable to the Daiwa Tanacom 1000.